 The researchers looked at biomarkers in the blood.
 These biomarkers work in a similar manner to the way glucose is a biomarker to diabetes; they let doctors assess the severity of their patient’s pain and then provide appropriate treatment.
 It’s hoped this prototype may alleviate the problems that have contributed to the current opioid crisis.

-The goal in pain management is to match the patient with the medication that is going to provide the best level of relief with the fewest side effects.
+The goal of pain management is to match the patient with the medication that is going to provide the best level of relief with the fewest side effects.
 Dr. Niculescu points out that through precision health, by having “lots of options geared toward the needs of specific patients, you prevent larger problems, like the opioid epidemic, from occurring.”

 The study experts on the team found biomarkers that match with non-addictive drugs for treating pain and can also help to predict when patients may experience pain going forward.
 They will assist doctors in determining if a patient is experiencing chronic pain which may result in future Emergency Room visits.